 What About Title Problems?

 Title issues are one of the biggest obstacles to selling a manufactured home in Indiana.
 Common problems include lost titles, titles in deceased owners' names, liens from old loans, and titles that were never properly transferred.
-If you're dealing with any of these issues, a cash buyer who specializes in manufactured homes (like us) is usually your best option, because we know how to navigate the BMV title process and resolve these problems.
+If you're dealing with any of these issues, a cash buyer who specializes in manufactured homes (like us) is usually your best option, because we know the BMV title process inside and out and can resolve these problems.
+See our complete Indiana title transfer guide for details.

 For a detailed guide on selling without a title, read our post: Can You Sell a Mobile Home Without a Title in Indiana?